 - Immediately following saw cutting, all residue shall be flushed, broomed and removed from adjoining surfaces.

 - All possible care shall be taken to prevent undermining of the adjoining pavement.
 The use of driven sheeting may be required to prevent such undermining.
-Any such undermining shall be deemed sufficient reason for the issuance of orders to remove additional pavement.
+Any such undermining shall be deemed sufficient reason for the issuance of orders to

 - The permittee shall have a competent representative at the site while the work is in progress to ensure adherence to the conditions of the permit.

 - The permittee shall provide and maintain temporary pavement with hot asphalt mixes flush with the grades of the adjoining surfaces until final restoration.

 - No transverse road opening nor a road opening within an intersection may exceed one-third (1/3) the width of the highway, nor shall any more than that same length be blocked by construction, truck loading or unloading or by construction material and

 - All existing traffic signs temporarily removed for construction shall be carefully stored and must be reinstalled upon completion of work.

 - All restorations shall be cut back a minimum of twelve (12) inches on each side of the excavation as necessary to avoid ragged edges on the restored area.
 The area to be restored shall be increased as necessary to avoid residual strips of existing